-Restorative Justice: A Social Movement to Transform the U.S. Criminal Justice System Online
+Restorative Justice: A Social Movement to Transform the U.S. Criminal Justice System Summer Scholars Session I

 The United States incarcerates more of its citizens than any other country in the world.
 Though long recognized for excessively incarcerating poor people, recent decades have exposed savage disproportionalities in the rates by which the U.S. imprisons its Black and Brown citizens.
 Scholars now describe the U.S. prison-industrial complex as a caste system that discriminates by race and ethnicity—what legal scholar, Michelle Alexander, has famously termed the new Jim Crow.
 So now the question is, what's the solution?